Photography Ian Hughes

 "I just wanted to say a massive thank you for your talk last night at Leicester university.
 I’m not sure if you’ll actually receive this message in person but last night has really made me open my mind.
 It's shown me how easy it is to become such a narrow-minded designer at university, only ever concentrating on one project to another and never opening my eyes to the world around me and what’s actually happening.
 I only ever wanted to be a designer who improved people’s life’s, and I thought the only way to do this was to study Interior Design at university.
 However, you’ve shown me if I want to make a real change, I need to join the real world and get involved in projects I’m passionate about and not sit in front of a computer for 12 hours a day!
 I would have preferred to say this in person, but a lot of people seemed to want to talk to you afterwards so hopefully you receive this message today." - Student at Leicester University

 "Just to say a massive thanks for the lecture last night – our guests were really buzzing afterwards – let’s hope some of your principles rub off on the audience.
 I know that a few of our soon to be graduates from the creative arts awards, who were in attendance last night, are soon to be embarking on their own creative businesses – so your advice and enthusiasm will resonate highly with them!" - Julie Smith, Corporate Events Manager

-Wayne explores the contrasts and synergies between building Red or Dead in the 80s, before the internet, and building today's brands using social networking/digital marketing, today's societal values along with effective and creative leadership techniques.
-HemingwayDesign have created some of the most impactful brands over the past decade from FTSE 100 companies to large scale developers to place brands for towns such as Middlesbrough, Bognor Regis and Thamesmead.
+Wayne explores the contrasts and synergies between building Red or Dead in the 80s, before the internet, and building today's brands using social networking/digital marketing, and today's societal values along with effective and creative leadership techniques.
+HemingwayDesign have created some of the most impactful brands over the past decade from FTSE 100 companies to large scale developers to place brands for towns such as York, Middlesbrough, Bognor Regis, and Thamesmead.

 “As always, you managed to